-- To promote thrift among its members by providing ways and means whereby savings can be affected and whereby shares in the Society can be acquired; - To educate its members in the Credit Union principles and methods, in family financial management and in efficient management of affairs; - To create out of the savings of its members and others business of the society, a source of credit available to its members, on reasonable terms and conditions for provident and productive purposes; - To undertake all other acts and things as are incidental or conductive to or consequential upon the attainment of the above objectives.
+- To promote thrift among its members by providing ways and means whereby savings can be affected and whereby shares in the Society can be acquired; - To educate its members in the Credit Union principles and methods, in family financial management and in efficient management of affairs; - To create out of the savings of its members and others business of the society, a source of credit available to its members, on reasonable terms and conditions for provident and productive purposes; - To undertake all other acts and things as are incidental or conducive to or consequential upon the attainment of the above objectives.

-2. Date of Authorisation of issue
+2. Date of Authorization of Issue

-The Financial Statements were approved for Issuance by the Board of Directors on a.
-Statement of Compliance
+The Financial Statements were approved for Issuance by the Board of Directors on .........

-Notes to Financial Statement For the year ended 31st December, 2020 (Expressed in Eastern Caribbean Dollars)
+Notes to Financial Statement For the year ended 31st December, 2021 (Expressed in Eastern Caribbean Dollars)

-3. Significant_Accounting_Policies
+3. Significant Accounting Policies